JohnRomanelis/Quick-Cheat-Sheets/Install nvidia drivers and cuda ubuntu.md

 3. Restart the computer and run the following command on a terminal to test that the installation was successful

 > NVIDIA-SMI

-4. Extra:

-- If you go to the */var* directory you can find all the installed cuda versions.
-If you delete a cuda version there may be leftovers in this directory that take a lot of free space of the disk.
-- If you go to the */home/username/* directory there may also be leftover *.deb* files that you can delete.

 # Install CUDA